-- (1) Master's degree or higher from an accredited college or university with at least three (3) years experience in nursing practice, including administration, teaching, or supervision in nursing educational programs, supervision in health agencies or nursing regulations; or - (2) Bachelor's degree in nursing and at least five (5) years experience in nursing practice, including administration, teaching or supervision in nursing educational programs, supervision in health agencies or nursing regulations. - (b) The Executive Officer shall be responsible for: - (1) Performing the administrative responsibilities of the Board. - (2) Employment of personnel needed to carry out the functions of the Board. - (3) Maintaining and securing the Seal of the Board.
+(1) Master's degree or higher from an accredited college or university with at least three (3) yearsexperience in nursing practice, including administration, teaching, or supervision in nursing educational programs, supervision in health agencies or nursing regulations; or

-Professional Conduct, Scope of Practice, Pronouncement of Death and Definitions
+(2) Bachelor's degree in nursing and at least five (5) years experience in nursing practice, including administration, teaching or supervision in nursing educational programs, supervision in health agencies or nursing regulations.

+(b) The Executive Officer shall be responsible for:

+(1) Performing the administrative responsibilities of the Board.

+(2) Employment of personnel needed to carry out the functions of the Board.

+(3) Maintaining and securing the Seal of the Board.

+ARTICLE 3 PROFESSIONAL CONDUCT, SCOPE OF PRACTICE, PRONOUNCEMENT OF DEATH AND DEFINITIONS

+SOURCE: Rules establishing the board were filed with the Legislative Secretary on December 31, 1986.
+Entire chapter repealed and adopted by P.L.
+29-071:1 (May 7, 2008).

+§ 6301.
+Professional Conduct.

+§ 6302.
+Scope of Practice.

+§ 6303.
+Pronouncement of Death.

-3.1 Professional Conduct.
+§ 6301.
+Professional Conduct.

-- (a) The Registered Nurse (RN), including all Advanced Practice Registered Nurses (APRNs) shall: - (1) Practice in accordance with the Act and the GBNE Administrative Rules and Regulations; - (2) Uphold federal and state regulations regarding controlled substances and alcohol: - (3) Practice nursing only when in functional, physical and mental health; - (4) Be accountable for own nursing actions and competencies; - (5) Practice or offer to practice only within the scope permitted by law and within registrant's own educational preparation and competencies; - (6) Seek instruction and supervision from qualified individuals when implementing new or unfamiliar nursing activities; - (7) Delegate professional responsibilities only to individuals whom the registrant knows or believes to be qualified by education, experience or licensure to perform and supervise those persons to whom nursing activities have been delegated; - (8) Be accountable for the quality of nursing care delegated to others; - (9) Report unsafe, unethical, illegal health care or conditions to appropriate authorities: - (10) Maintain a functional level of practice consistent with education and experience background and in accordance with professional responsibilities; - (11) Assume responsibility for continued professional and personal growth and education to reflect knowledge and understanding of current nursing care practice. - (b) The Licensed Practical Nurse (LPN) shall: - (1) Practice in accordance with the Act and the GBNE Administrative Rules and Regulations; - (2) Uphold federal and state regulations regarding controlled substances and alcohol:
+(a) The Registered Nurse (RN), including all Advanced Practice Registered Nurses (APRNs) shall:

+(1) Practice in accordance with the Act and the GBNE Administrative Rules and Regulations;

+(2) Uphold federal and state regulations regarding controlled substances and alcohol;

+(3) Practice nursing only when in functional, physical and mental health;

+(4) Be accountable for own nursing actions and competencies;

+(5) Practice or offer to practice only within the scope permitted by law and within registrant's own educational preparation and competencies;

+(6) Seek instruction and supervision from qualified individuals when implementing new or unfamiliar nursing activities;

+(7) Delegate professional responsibilities only to individuals whom the registrant knows or believes to be qualified by education, experience or licensure to perform and supervise those persons to whom nursing activities have been delegated;

+(8) Be accountable for the quality of nursing care delegated to others;

+(9) Report unsafe, unethical, illegal health care or conditions to appropriate authorities;

+(10) Maintain a functional level of practice consistent with education and experience background and in accordance with professional responsibilities;

+(11) Assume responsibility for continued professional and personal growth and education to reflect knowledge and understanding of current nursing care practice.

+(b) The Licensed Practical Nurse (LPN) shall:

+(1) Practice in accordance with the Act and the GBNE Administrative Rules and Regulations;

+(2) Uphold federal and state regulations regarding controlled substances and alcohol;

-- (3) Practice nursing only when in functional, physical and mental health; - (4) Be accountable for own nursing actions and competencies; - (5) Perform only those nursing activities within the scope permitted by law and for which educationally prepared; - (6) Perform nursing actions only under direction except as stated in the Act in the event of an emergency in which an individual's life or health are in imminent danger; - (7) Seek instruction and supervision from qualified individuals when implementing new or unfamiliar nursing activities; - (8) Report unsafe, unethical, illegal health care or conditions to appropriate authorities; - (9) Assume responsibility for continued growth and education to reflect knowledge and understanding of current nursing care practice.
+(3) Practice nursing only when in functional, physical and mental health;

+(4) Be accountable for own nursing actions and competencies;

+(5) Perform only those nursing activities within the scope permitted by law and for which educationally prepared;

+(6) Perform nursing actions only under direction except as stated in the Act in the event of an emergency in which an individual's life or health are in imminent danger;

+(7) Seek instruction and supervision from qualified individuals when implementing new or unfamiliar nursing activities;

+(8) Report unsafe, unethical, illegal health care or conditions to appropriate authorities;

+(9) Assume responsibility for continued growth and education to reflect knowledge and understanding of current nursing care practice.

-3.2 Scope of Practice.
+§ 6302.
+Scope of Practice.